ansh0014/nodey/README.md

 ## Creating an Application using this template
 Here is a comprehensive explanation of how to create an application using this template.

-## 1. Routing
-Since its already mentioned that the request which is sent by the user is first handled by loadbalancer, So a kind of *routing table* must be given to load balancer for initialisation of the proxy routes.
+Since it's already mentioned that the request which is sent by the user is first handled by the loadbalancer, a kind of *routing table* must be given to the load balancer for initialization of the proxy routes.

-Its done witht the help of  ```routes.json``` file, which is at the root of the project.
+This is done with the help of the ```routes.json``` file, which is at the root of the project.

 ### -> Example ```routes.json```